 - Missed schooling can impact on learning and important peer socialising

-- Medications may also impact on the student’s level of concentration, attention and memory function.
+- Epilepsy medications may impact on concentration, attention and memory function

-- How the student’s seizure looks, may have an effect on their self-perception and consequent behaviour.
-Some types of seizures may be frightening to the uninformed onlooker, others can be quite bizarre and not recognised as a seizure.
-Appropriate understanding and reactions from class mates and teachers can have a considerable positive effect on a student with epilepsy.
+- How the student’s seizure looks, may have an effect on their feelings about their epilepsy.
+Some types of seizures may be frightening to observe, others can be quite unusual and not recognised as a seizure

 - The time that teachers spend with students places them in a unique position to observe and provide information about a student’s seizures

 - Seizures are not to be feared

-- Occasionally confusion after a seizure can be quite lengthy, from minutes up to several hours.
+- Occasionally confusion after a seizure can be quite lengthy, but usually only lasts a few minutes

 - People are often exhausted and need rest or sleep after a seizure, especially a tonic clonic seizure